-Let’s take a look at what’s happening when your agave goes to bloom and answer some frequently asked questions about this desert plant phenomenon.
+Let’s take a look at what’s happening when your agave goes to bloom and answer some frequently asked questions about this unique phenomenon.

 Why Do Agaves Send Up a Stalk?

-The flower stalks are an amazing site.
-Many species grow so fast — up to one foot per day — that you can literally see the difference overnight!
+The flower stalks are an amazing sight.
+They start out looking like a large asparagus stalk and grow so fast — up to one foot per day — that you can literally see the difference overnight!

 Some species are dioecious — there are separate male and female plants.
 The male flower stalks release pollen while the female stalks have flowers and eventually seeds.

-Some species, like octopus agave (Agave vilmoriniana), have flower stalks that are covered with thousands of plantlets, miniature versions of itself called bulbils.
+Some species, like octopus agave (Agave vilmoriniana), have flower stalks that are covered with thousands of miniature clones called bulbils.
 If you have an octopus agave that’s blooming, you can keep some of the mini-plants to replace the parent plant and have fun giving the rest away.

 Can I Stop My Agave From Dying by Cutting the Stalk?